DevOluwapelumi/savetogether/README.md

-# SaveTogether - A Community Savings Group Web Application
+# SaveTogether - A Community Savings Group Web Application.

 A beautiful, modern web application for managing community savings groups with tier-based contributions and weekly interest calculations.